Pepsimon/fend_Memory_Game/readme.md

 ## Installing

 1. Clone or download the project into your local environment.
-2. Open the index html in a browser or start a local server and navigate to the project files.
+2. Open the index.html in a browser or start a local server and navigate to the project files.
 3. Enjoy! :)

 ## Description